NY State Police to crack down on impaired driving for Super Bowl weekend - NewsBreak

-The special STOP-DWI enforcement campaign will run Friday to Monday and will include increased patrols and sobriety checkpoints to deter, identify, and arrest impaired drivers, as well as underage drinker enforcement.
-All NY SNAP households to receive maximum level of food benefits
+The special STOP-DWI enforcement campaign will run from Friday to Monday and will include increased patrols and sobriety checkpoints to deter, identify, and arrest impaired drivers, as well as underage drinker enforcement.

 During last year’s Super Bowl campaign, New York State Police say they arrested 189 people for impaired driving and issued 10,975 tickets.
 They add that while STOP-DWI efforts across New York have led to significant reductions in the number of drinking and driving fatalities, too many lives are still being lost because of crashes caused by impaired drivers.